 For more than 30 years, The South Texas Food Bank has aimed to be a bridge between those who are suffering from hunger and those who want to help through a transparent and efficient channel that guarantees that their donation will reach those who need it the most.

-The "brain child" of three civic leaders: Odie Arambula, Erasmo Villareal and Galo Garcia, the food bank began operations in one room of the old Loros Supermarket, today the HEB Mercado Store.
 In 1992, the growing operation moved to a 10,000-foot hangar at the old air base.
 In 1993, the food bank hired its first full-time executive director, Elton Gaskey.
-Prior to Gaskey, an H.E.B. employee, along with the STFB board members, used to assist with the executive duties.
+Prior to Gaskey, an H.E.B. employee, Hector Carrillo, along with the STFB board members, used to assist with the executive duties.
+Carrillo remained with the food bank until his passing in February 2021.

 In 1997, the food bank acquired a more spacious location thanks to a grant from the Lamar Bruni Vergara Foundation, funding from HEB, and a grant from the Meadows Foundation.
 The 34,000 square foot warehouse, located at 1907 Freight Street, was nestled in west Laredo, in the corner of Freight and Riverside, one block south of Calton Road.